j20001970/GDMP/README.md

     `mediapipe/bazel-bin/mediapipe/GDMP/mediapipe_aar/java/com/google/mediapipe/mediapipe_aar.aar`
 4. Copy or link godot-lib and mediapipe_aar AAR to `android/GDMP/libs` directory.
+5. Build GDMP AAR, copy generated file to your project's `android/plugins` directory, along with mediapipe_aar from step 3.
-5. Run:
+6. Run:

     ```
     build.py android
     ```
-    to build android library, and copy them to `android/GDMP/src/main/jniLibs/{ABI}` depending on your target ABIs.
+    to build android library, and copy them to your project's `addons/GDMP/libs/android/{ABI}` depending on your target ABIs.
-6. Build GDMP AAR, copy generated file to your project's `android/plugins` directory, along with mediapipe_aar from step 3.
+    (Optional) also copy `libopencv_java3.so` to the project as GDNative library dependencies if OpenCV is used in calculators.

 7. Copy `plugins/GDMP.gdap` to your project's `android/plugins` directory.

-    Note that Android export needs to exclude `res://addons/GDMP/GDMP.gdnlib` which is intended for desktop usage, otherwise it will fail to load GDNative library that provided by GDMP aar.
-You can go to `Project -> Export...`, select your Android preset, and in `Resources` tab fill `addons/GDMP/*.gdnlib` in filter to exclude files from project.

-    Files used by MediaPipe graphs (e.g. TFLite models) on Android are provided by GDMP aar for now, if you're targeting both desktop and Android, consider temporary removing them from your project's directory when export to Android to avoid duplicate files.
+    Files used by MediaPipe graphs (e.g. TFLite models) need to be placed in your project's directory according to the path provided by the calculator configs.

 ## Building for Linux
-1. Refer to [Building the C++ bindings](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-cpp-example.html#building-the-c-bindings) section for building Godot C++ bindings in `godot-cpp` directory.
-2. Place the calculator dependencies in `GDMP/variables.bzl`
+1. Place the calculator dependencies in `GDMP/variables.bzl`
-3. Run:
+2. Run:

     ```
     build.py desktop